iRail/The-DataTank/README.md

 * display_errors = On
 * error_reporting = E_ALL | E_STRICT | E_PARSE

+In order to install XML::Serializer on Debian-like machines you can install this package:

+	$ sudo apt-get install php-xml-serializer

 ## Usage of the framework ##

 In order to get started with The DataTank, one obviously has to get our code.